grame-cncm/faustdoc/src/tutorials/julia.md

 	end
 end
 ```
-Note that the structure is parametrized with a `{T}` type to be given at initialization time.
-The `const REAL = Float32` or `const REAL = Float64`  line is generated depending of the `-single` (default), or `-double` option given at compilation time, and can be used for that.
+Note that the structure is parameterized with a `{T}` type to be given at initialization time.
+The `const REAL = Float32` or `const REAL = Float64` line is generated depending on the `-single` (default) or `-double` option given at compilation time, and can be used for that.

 Several access methods are generated: